 Are you a woman considering breast augmentation surgery and wondering how long breast implants will last?
 Or do you want to know when it is time to replace your breast implants?
 Just as there are a wide range of body types, as well as countless combinations of implant features, there are a variety of factors that impact the lifespan of a breast implant.
 Below we will discuss some of the different types of implants, as well as the elements that impact how long breast implants last.

 There are many personal reasons a woman might consider breast enhancement surgery.
 Improved physical appearance, increased self-confidence and the desire for a revitalized contour can all be factors in the decision.
 When contemplating any procedure, it is important to fully understand the different surgical terms involved, as many may be initially unfamiliar.
 Breast augmentation, breast lift and breast implants are three specific but related terms, commonly discussed in breast enhancement surgery.

-Dr. Ashley Howarth is a top female plastic surgeon in Scottsdale, specializing in cosmetic breast surgery.
+Dr. Ashley Howarth is a board-certified female plastic surgeon in Scottsdale, specializing in cosmetic breast surgery.
 Trained at the Mayo Clinic in Arizona, Dr. Howarth can handle cosmetic breast procedures from simple to the most complex.
 The first step to any cosmetic surgery is an in-depth consultation, which is an opportunity to find out if you are a candidate for breast enhancement surgery and which surgical option is best for you.
 Dr. Howarth will explain the nuances involved in various treatment options so that you can make a well-informed decision.
 There are many questions to consider.